bergie5737/DifferentialSteering/README.md

+# Changed to accept full range of RC transmitter
+I wam using a Jumper T12 radio for control.
+On the MCU an NRF2401 transciever decodes the data from the radio.
+This data is the full range of servo's, i.e. 1000 to 2000.
+To convert the range of 1000 down to 255 and then back to 1000, seems like a waste of resolution.
+The change is insignificant and no only one line in teh .cpp file need a change.

 # Differential Steering with a single dual axis Joystick in Arduino
 Just a simple arduino library to use differential steering with two motors.
 The compute is fully based in the [impulseAdventure](https://www.impulseadventure.com/elec/robot-differential-steering.html) code.